pallavjhawar/help.supportbee.com/_posts/2011-12-22-issue-commands-via-email.markdown

 ---
 layout: default
-title: Reply and Issue Commands Via Email
+title: Reply and Issue Commands via Email
 description: How to act on your tickets without leaving your email client
 categories: handling.tickets
 ---